Shrike717/MERN-PLACE-TO-STAY/README.md

 #### Description

 Place-To-Stay is a travel application designed to help users find free or inexpensive accommodations worldwide while traveling.
-Test

 #### Technologies